mcfedr/queue-manager-bundle/README.md

                 default_manager_options: []
 ```

-This will create a `QueueManager` service named `"mcfedr_queue_manager.delay"`
+This will create a `QueueManager` service named `"mcfedr_queue_manager.delay"`.

-* `entity_manager` - Doctrine entity manager to use
+* `entity_manager` - Doctrine entity manager to use.
-* `default_manager` - Default job processor
+* `default_manager` - Default job processor.
-* `default_manager_options` - Default options to pass to job processor `put`
+* `default_manager_options` - Default options to pass to job processor `put`.

 #### Supported options to `QueueManager::put`

-* `time` - A `\DateTime` object of when to schedule this job
+* `time` - A `\DateTime` object of when to schedule this job.
-* `delay` - Number of seconds from now to schedule this job
+* `delay` - Number of seconds from now to schedule this job.
-* `manager` - Use a different job processor for this job
+* `manager` - Use a different job processor for this job.
-* `manager_options` - Options to pass to the processors `put` method
+* `manager_options` - Options to pass to the processors `put` method.

 #### Note

-If `delay` or `time` option is less then 30 seconds the job will be scheduled for immediate execution
+If `delay` or `time` option is less then 30 seconds the job will be scheduled for immediate execution.

 #### Tables

-After you have installed you will need to do a schema update so that the table of delayed tasks is created
+After you have installed you will need to do a schema update so that the table of delayed tasks is created.

 ### Additional options

-These are the defaults for a number of other options
+These are the defaults for a number of other options.

 ```yaml
 mcfedr_queue_manager: